fastoch/Drizzle-ORM/README.md

 # Testing Drizzle

-In order to test all of that, there's essentially 2 things we could use:
+In order to test all of that, there's essentially 2 things we can do:
 - Drizzle Studio
 -